sdumetz/Maya/README.md

     docker build -t maya ./

 To run the app, run :
-    docker run -p 8081:8080 -d maya
+    docker run -p 8080:8080 maya
+    (or daemonize with the -d option)

-App is then available on port 8081
+App is then available on port 8080

 ## Data model